 In almost all states, the funding formula includes an expectation that school districts will raise a certain amount through local taxes, with the state providing the remainder.
 This expected local contribution may be based on a variety of factors, most often local property wealth.
 Typically, school districts raise this local share from property taxes, but in some states, school districts may impose other types of taxes as well.

-Many state formulas take into consideration the costs necessary to educate children with additional needs.
-Most commonly, English language-learners, students with disabilities, and students from low-income families are funded at levels above the base.
-Some states also provide additional resources for students in certain grade levels, or those in certain programs, like gifted education and career and technical education.
-Explore how states consider student characteristics when making funding decisions in the sections in this category.
+Most state funding formulas take into consideration the costs necessary to educate children with additional needs.
+State funding formulas most commonly provide additional funding for English-language learners, students with disabilities, and students from low-income households.
+Some states may also provide additional resources for students in certain grade levels, or those in special programs, like gifted education and career and technical education.